Barristers

 James Earle

-Jim is a practitioner with over twenty years’ experience at the Bar and a particular interest in all aspects of military law and the law of armed conflict.
-His early career included service in the regular Army (Royal Artillery and Royal Army Educational Corps) from RMA Sandhurst to the rank of Major.
+James is a practitioner with over twenty years’ experience at the Bar and a particular interest in all aspects of military law and the law of armed conflict.
+Background and Expertise His early career included service in the regular Army (Royal Artillery and Royal Army Educational Corps) from RMA Sandhurst to the rank of Major.
 He holds a Masters degree in War Studies from King’s College, London, and is a committee member of the Association of Military Court Advocates.
 In the latter capacity, he contributed a paper for a Parliamentary Select Committee on the legal and ethical use of military unmanned aerial vehicles.
 In 2019 he was appointed as a civilian expert adviser to the United States Air Force in a matter concerning jurisdiction, double-jeopardy and the court-martial of a young American airman.
-Jim has defended British and Gurkha service personnel in a range of court-martial matters including ill-treatment of subordinates; absence without leave; offences of violence; and conduct prejudicial to good order.
+James has defended British and Gurkha service personnel in a range of court-martial matters including ill-treatment of subordinates; absence without leave; offences of violence; and conduct prejudicial to good order.
 He has also applied his wide experience as a criminal barrister in the Service Civilian Court, defending on charges of theft.
-Jim is a qualified private pilot and keen sailor.
+James is a qualified private pilot and keen sailor.
 He retains his connection with the Armed Forces through membership of the Honourable Artillery Company in London.
-Jim also practises from Fenners Chambers, Cambridge.
+James also practises from Fenners Chambers, Cambridge.

-Jane Bickerstaff
+Jane Bickerstaff KC

 Jane is a first-class advocate who prosecutes and defends in all areas of serious crime.
 She has been instructed in complex fraud and financial crime, and has particular expertise in sexual offences.
 As a criminal barrister, Jane owes her reputation to her abilities in cross-examination, particularly of children and vulnerable witnesses; to the way she builds trust with clients, the judiciary and juries; her methodical preparation; and her feel for the tactics of a case.
 Prosecuting, she is regularly instructed by the Hertfordshire, Bedfordshire and Cambridgeshire Major Crime Unit, to prosecute murders and complex crime on the borders of the Metropolitan area.
 Defending, she is regularly instructed privately by both professional and high-profile defendants.
 Her expertise in sexual offences has seen her appear for the defence in a number of high-profile and complex historical allegations.
 She regularly appears at the Central Criminal Court in cases of homicide.
 Beyond her criminal practice, Jane has for many years appeared before police disciplinary boards, acting for regulated individuals – and continues this work as a QC.
 She sits for the FA and Sport resolutions as well as RFU and England Boxing.
 In 2021 Jane was appointed to the Safeguarding Appeal Tribunal of the Gymnastics Ethics Foundation.